Tyler Perry

-Tyler Perry (born Emmitt Perry Jr., September 13, 1969) is an American actor, filmmaker, playwright, and entrepreneur.
-He is the creator and performer of the Madea character, a tough elderly woman.
-Perry's films vary in style from orthodox filmmaking techniques to filmed productions of live stage plays.
-Many of his stage-play films have been subsequently adapted as feature films.
+Tyler Perry (born Emmitt Perry Jr.; September 13, 1969) is an American actor, filmmaker, and playwright.
+He is the creator and performer of Mabel "Madea" Simmons, a tough elderly woman, and also portrays her brother Joe Simmons and her nephew Brian Simmons.
+Perry's films vary in style from orthodox filmmaking techniques to filmed productions of live stage plays, many of which have been subsequently adapted into feature films.
+Madea's first appearance was in I Can Do Bad All by Myself (1999) staged in Chicago.

-Perry wrote and produced many stage plays during the 1990s and early 2000s.
-He also developed several television series, most notably Tyler Perry's House of Payne, which ran for eight seasons on TBS from 2006 to 2012.
-In 2011, Forbes listed him as the highest-paid man in entertainment, earning US$130 million between May 2010 and May 2011.
+Perry wrote and produced many stage plays, which were at their successful peak in the 1990s and the 2000s.
+His breakthrough performance came in 2005 with the film Diary of a Mad Black Woman, which he wrote and produced as an adaptation of his stage play of the same name.
+He also developed numerous television series, most notably Tyler Perry's House of Payne, which ran for eight seasons on TBS from 2006 to 2012, before being renewed in 2020.
+In 2011, Forbes listed him as the highest-paid man in entertainment, earning $130 million between May 2010 and May 2011.
 In 2012, Perry struck an exclusive multi-year partnership with Oprah Winfrey and her Oprah Winfrey Network (OWN).
-The partnership was largely for the sake of bringing scripted television to OWN, based on Perry's previous success in this area.
-Perry has created multiple scripted series for the network, The Haves and the Have Nots crime drama being its most successful.
-The Haves and the Have Nots gave OWN some of its highest ratings during its 8-year series run, the program hailed as "one of OWN's biggest success stories with its weekly dose of soapy fun, filled with the typical betrayals, affairs and manipulations."
+The deal featured scripted projects such as The Haves and the Have Nots.
+In 2019, he produced the political drama series The Oval for BET.

-Perry has also acted in films not directed, written or produced by himself, including as Admiral Barnett in Star Trek (2009), the titular character in Alex Cross (2012), Tanner Bolt in Gone Girl (2014), Baxter Stockman in Teenage Mutant Ninja Turtles: Out of the Shadows (2016), Colin Powell in Vice (2018), Arthur in Those Who Wish Me Dead (2021), and Jack Bremmer in Don't Look Up (2021).
-Perry has also done voice acting for animated films such as The Star (2017) and PAW Patrol: The Movie (2021).
+Outside of his own productions, Perry has been cast in numerous Hollywood films including Star Trek (2009), Alex Cross (2012), Gone Girl (2014), Teenage Mutant Ninja Turtles: Out of the Shadows (2016), Vice (2018), Those Who Wish Me Dead (2021), and Don't Look Up (2021).
+Perry has also done voice acting for animated films such as The Star (2017) and Paw Patrol: The Movie (2021).